zghib/app/README.md

 **IMPORTANT:** Unless contributing to the project, you shouldn't build the App from source.
 Use [`directus/directus`](/directus/directus) instead.

 1. Clone the repo
-2. Install the depencencies using `npm` / `yarn`
+2. Install the depencencies using `yarn`
-3. Run `npm run build` to compile the app to a production bundle.
+3. Run `yarn build` to compile the app to a production bundle.

 ## Development

 You can run the application standalone using the included dev server.
-Run `npm run dev` in your terminal to fire up the Directus App with Hot Module Reloading and the Vue Devtools integration enabled.
+Run `yarn serve` in your terminal to fire up the Directus App with Hot Module Reloading and the Vue Devtools integration enabled.

 By default, the application will connect to the demo API (https://demo.directus.io) when running in development mode.
 To connect to your own local API, provide the URL in the `API_URL` environment variable:

 ```
-API_URL=http://localhost:8888 npm run dev
+API_URL=http://localhost:8888 yarn serve
 ```

 ## Core Team